-Establishes a carbon sequestration program and an implementing panel within the Department of Commerce to enhance international conservation, promotes the role of carbon sequestration as a means of slowing the buildup of greenhouse gases in the atmosphere, and rewards and encourage voluntary, pro-active environmental efforts on the issue of global climate change.
-Introduced April 24, 2001.
+A bill to establish a carbon sequestration program and an implementing panel within the Department of Commerce to enhance international conservation, to promote the role of carbon sequestration, and to reward and encourage voluntary, pro-active environmental efforts on the issue of global climate change.
+(Introduced April 24, 2001.)